Preparatory steps

 • Birth certificate (of every incoming family member)

-• Marriage certificate (please inform yourself at the German embassy if formalities like a Notarization or Translation of the documents are necessary)
+• Marriage certificate (please inform yourself at the German embassy if formalities like a notarization or translation of the documents are necessary)

 • Vaccination certificate (card)